Chef Interview Questions

 Example: “Throughout my career in the foodservice industry, I’ve always worked long shifts.
 I have adapted my lifestyle so I can work late into the evening and still take care of my personal needs the following day.
 I also don’t mind working weekends.
 I can maintain my enthusiasm for this work because of my love for food preparation and the energy I get from the people I work with.”

 Example: “As I mentioned earlier, my training started as a child in my parents’ kitchen.
-Working in the fast-food industry also taught me other techniques.
+Working in the fast food industry also taught me other techniques.
 During culinary school, I was fortunate to intern at several restaurants.
-He one of the chefs I worked under was Brian Malarkey, who is well known because of his time as a celebrity chef on the Food Network.
+One of the chefs I worked under was Brian Malarkey who is well known because of his time as a celebrity chef on the Food Network."

 Explanation: This is a technical question.
 In addition to being able to prepare interesting and tasteful meals, a chef must be keenly aware of food safety and be able to enforce the standards in their kitchen.

 Example: “Food safety is second only to preparing incredible meals.
 I go to great lengths to maintain the safety standards in the kitchens I manage.
 This includes training the staff, making sure they are aware of the standards we must maintain, inspecting the facilities regularly, and disciplining anybody who violates a food safety rule.”

 Question: How would you describe your kitchen management style?